Views on Sign Language Interpreters in Medical Settings for Infectious Diseases

 All sign language interpreters need to be provided necessary and sufficient measures to prevent the spread of COVID-19 by proper ways in any medical settings.
 In addition, it is the responsibility of the Japanese government, local governments in Japan, and medical institutions to provide information about the actions to be taken by the interpreters after the interpretation service.

 If a sign language interpreter were to be infected while interpreting, it should be handled as an occupational injury, and the interpreter should be entitled to compensation for absence from work and for their own medical treatment.
-Therefore, from this point of view, it means that registered sign language interpreters who are dispatched do not have sufficient guarantees.
+Therefore, from this point of view, registered sign language interpreters have not sufficient guarantees; therefore, they are not to be dispatched in such risky settings.

 (3) Necessity of the Advance Information